Advanced Operation

 • current: specifies the screen currently containing the mouse.

-• all: allows you to specify all monitors.
+• all: specifies all monitors.

 • allexcept: modifier that inverts the selection.
+Must be used together with one of the other selectors.

 Blank the second monitor according to Windows hardware ID